pnp/teams-dev-samples/samples/bot-sso-openai-personal-assistant/README.md

 - The chatbot supports multi lingual responses which is provided out of the box by OpenAI.

 ![Personal Assistant Bot Multi Lingual](assets/images/bot-pa-multilingual.png)

+## Further details
+- This sample shows how use [OpenAI's function calling feature](https://openai.com/blog/function-calling-and-other-api-updates).
+A Teams bot is used to show this feature in action.
+- The bot sends the user's message to [OpenAI API](https://platform.openai.com/docs/api-reference).
+- Based on user's message, OpenAI determines whether a function (in our code) needs to be called.
+- If so, based on the response from OpenAI, the bot calls the function (in our code i.e. a typescript function in this sample) - which in turn uses Microsoft Graph API to get the details of the user or their calendar or their tasks.
+- The result of the function (raw JSON) is then sent back to OpenAI.
+OpenAI then uses the result to generate a response based on user's message/query.
+- That response is then shown as text or formatted as an adaptive card and sent back to the user.

 ## Prerequisites
 - [Node.js](https://nodejs.org/), supported versions: 16, 18